tytydraco/yessleep/out/I_was_part_of_a_search_and_rescue_team_that_found_a_missing_hiker_I_wish_we_hadnt.md

 “Holy crap,” I muttered, my voice barely more than a whisper.
 “That’s… that’s a brutal bite.
 A bear?”

 Kevin shrugged, his small shoulders trembling.
 “I didn’t see it.
 My dad knocked it off me… told me to run… so I ran.
 I ran… and ran… until I tripped on something.
-Then I was alone.”
+Then I was alone in the dark.”
 His voice cracked, and I could see tears streaking the grime on his face.

 I put a hand on his back, trying to ground him.
 “It’s okay, Kevin.
 We’re getting you home.”